GetResponse/DevZone/API/README.md

 Conditions:

 * `type` (optional) – Use newsletter, autoresponder or draft to narrow down count results to specific message types.
+* `send_on` (optional) – Use [time operators](#operators) to narrow down count results to specific sending date.
+Multiple operators are allowed and logic AND is used so date range can also be expressed.
+Works only for newsletters because other message types do not have fixed sending point in time.
+If message was sent with Time Travel then it may appear in search results for two different days as sending period equals 24 hours.
+* `created_on` (optional) – Use [time operators](#operators) to narrow down count results to specific message creation date.
+Multiple operators are allowed and logic AND is used so date range can also be expressed.

 _JSON response:_